unavi-xyz/unavi/README.md

 Multiplayer is handled by self-hostable servers acting as relays for communication between players.
 UNAVI provides both a web app and native build.

-This project is still early, any feedback or contributions are really appreciated!
+This project is still early, any feedback or contributions are greatly appreciated!
 Come join the [Discord](https://discord.gg/cazUfCCgHJ) and say hi!

 ## ❄️ Development (with Nix)